-\begin{remarks} \begin{enumerate} \item Since in general a semisimple ring has elements which are not idempotents, there exist ideals which are generated by an element which is not an idempotent.
-However, the lemma implies that they have another generator, which is an idempotent.
+\begin{remarks} ~ \begin{enumerate} \item Since in general a semisimple ring has elements which are not idempotent, there exist ideals that are generated by an element that is not idempotent.
+However, Lemma \ref{idemp} implies that they have another generator, which is idempotent.

 E.g., let $A=\FF_5[S_3]$ and let $f=1+(12)\in A$.
-Then $f^2=2f\neq f$, however $Af=A(3f)$ and $e=3f$ is idempotent.
+Then $f^2=2f\neq f$; however, $Af=A(3f)$ and $e=3f$ is idempotent.

 \item An idempotent matrix $M\in\M_n(\FF)$ has minimal polynomial $z,z-1$ or $z^2-z$.
 Hence its characteristic polynomial has the form $z^k(z-1)^{n-k}$ for some $0\leq k\leq n$.